jrl-umi3218/jrl-umi3218.github.com/README.md

 In the following example, the project id is `jrlproject`.

-- Create a new page named `project-jrlproject.html` at the root of the repository
+- Create a new page named `project-jrlproject.html` in `/en/projects/`
 - Put the following content

 ```